jjschoenbachler/DNM/README.md

 # DNM
-## Definetly Not Malware - a Malware Sample
+## Definetly Not Malware - a Ransomware Sample
 *Test Project*

 Just having fun and learning basic encryption and ransomware attacks.